 Building entries enhance the scale, activity, and function of building façades along the sidewalks and plazas of One Paseo.
-Multiple external, street oriented entries to ground floor pedestrian-active uses provide convenience and circulation along the street.
+External, street-oriented entries to ground floor pedestrian-active uses provide convenience and circulation along the street.

-Figure 4.4a - Precedent Photo
+Figure 4.4a Precedent photo of building entry

-- 4.4.1 Building entries shall be located in a manner in which they activate the streetscape (refer to General Plan Policies UD-C.4a). - 4.4.2 Entries should be prominent features of the base.
-Entries should be different from the standard building bay through articulation, elaboration and materials. - 4.4-3 Entries shall be protected from the elements, with canopies, arcades, recesses, or roof overhangs. - 4.4-4 Mixed-use buildings should have separate street entries for residential and commercial uses. - 4.4-5 De-emphasize service entry courts and design them to be minimally visible by pedestrians. - 4.4-6 Service access for buildings shall be located out of sight from the primary building entry.
+- 4.4.1 Building entries shall be located in a manner in which they activate the streetscape (refer to General Plan Policy UD-C.4a). - 4.4.2 Entries should be prominent features of the base.
+Entries should be different from the standard building bay through articulation, elaboration and materials. - 4.4-3 Entries shall be protected from the elements, with canopies, arcades, recesses, or roof overhangs. - 4.4-4 De-emphasize service entry courts and design them to be minimally visible by pedestrians. - 4.4-5 Service access for buildings shall be located out of sight from the primary building entry.